Credit Agricole secures majority backing for $1 billion Creval bid

 However, late on Tuesday it said it was dropping this condition and set the price at 12.50 euros.

-Its board had rejected the sweetened offer as still too low and criticised the double-price mechanism, though it welcomed the highest price saying it would bring the offer closer to minimum price levels set by advisers.

-Credit Agricole Italia said investors holding a further 27.2% of Creval had now agreed to tender their shares or confirmed they would do so after it dropped the condition.
+Following the decision, Credit Agricole Italia said investors holding a further 27.2% of Creval had now agreed to tender their shares or confirmed they would do so.

 That includes shares held by leading Creval investor Denis Dumont, a French businessman who had bet on the Italian’s bank restructuring in preparation for a sale, as well as investment funds Alta Global, Hosking Partners, TIG Advisors and Petrus Advisers, which had initially spurned the bid.